snowdriftcoop/snowdrift/BEGINNERS.md

 In the respective terminal window, you can quit `Snowdrift Development` with Ctrl+C or stop `yesod devel` by hitting ENTER a few times.

+### Saving and staging work

+Save your work regularly.
+Review your changes regularly with these commands:

+* `git status` — list changed files, see the branch you are on, and more
+* `git diff` — show unstaged changes

+When your work has reached a point that is a candidate for committing the changes, running `git add FILENAME` will "stage" the current state (replace FILENAME with the path and name of a file you updated).
+You can repeat this command as you make later changes.

+### Testing changes

-After successfully compiling and seeing that the changes seem good, do a final test with:
+After successfully compiling and checking that the changes seem good, do a final test with:

     yesod test